 Video marketing has exploded in popularity over the past few years.
 Why?
 Because it works!
+And a video pre-production checklist can mean the difference between videos that get people excited and videos that get skipped.

 Did you know more video is uploaded in a month’s time than the major TV networks in the US have created in the past 30 years?* And once we hit 2021, it is predicted that a million minutes of video will flow across global IP networks every second.
-That’s an insanely massive amount of video!

 As a business owner, you know full well that video should be at the heart of your online marketing efforts.
 If you’re in pre-production video planning mode, we’ve put together a helpful checklist for you to lean on.
-Not only does this video pre-production checklist help ensure you are producing videos that engage your audience, but it also maximizes your chances of achieving a strong ROI.
+Not only does this pre-production checklist help ensure you are producing videos that engage your audience, but it also maximizes your chances of achieving a strong ROI.

-Outline Your Objective
+Outline Your Video’s Objective

 You have to define your purpose before you start creating your actual video content.
 After all, you don’t want to spend a ton of time and resources on the video production process and video editing if you don’t have a goal set in place.